-La Sierrita is our fully traceable group lot from small farmers in Giraldo.
-The name takes its roots in the village within the town (Vereda La Sierrita), where the majority of the producers, who contributed to this lot, have their fincas.
-All the supplying farms are sitting at an altitude range between 1,700 and 2,200 meters above sea level.
-The varieties grown by these farmers are Caturra, Colombia, and Castillo.
+La Sierrita is our fully traceable group lot from small farmers in Giraldo, known for its high altitude.
+The name takes its roots from the village within the town (Vereda La Sierrita), where the majority of the producers, who contributed to this lot, has their farm.
+The Coffee Quest Colombia has been supporting the community of Giraldo for several years, focusing on social and environmental impact (women empowerment, health services, water treatment system).

 In addition to cup quality, each coffee must meet strict physical requirements, including our moisture content and water activity guidelines.
 The first time a lot is cupped is when the producer brings a sample to our buying station.
 Upon approval, the producer will then bring the lot down to the warehouse where it will be cupped again, taking a sample from each sack to ensure consistency.
 Upon final approval, the parchment coffee is packed in grain-pro and remains untouched until the entire lot is milled.

 The Coffee Quest pays above market price for the coffee produced, but it also creates programs to develop skills for self improvement within the community.
 La Sierrita represents the hard work of dedicated producers who work with us because they believe in our model and values of transparency.
 This coffee contributes to an important part of the supply because it is a highly well-processed coffee that might not hit “single-farm micro-lot” quality, but nonetheless, it deserves fair payments.

 As The Coffee Quest is able to buy large quantities of all ranges of qualities our farmers produce while paying fair prices, we can confidently ask producers to make adjustments in their processing.
 By doing this, we can reduce their concern over price volatility.
 For this reason, we offer feedback on every single lot cupped (whether purchased or not).